Skip to main content

 localizer.setLanguage()

-Re-evaluates the active language from localizer.lang.
+Re-evaluates the active language according to localizer.lang.

 document.documentElement.lang = 'en-gb';